Frequently Asked Questions

 If you have an international Magento 2 store, you may need to provide your customers with a choice between several currencies.
 For this, you can set up the multi currency in Magento 2.
 Let’s see how to do it step-by-step.

-Want to automatically show local currency based on users IPs?
+Want to automatically change the Magento 2 currency to local based on users' IPs?
 Click on me!

 Step 1.
 Log in to your Magento 2 backend and navigate to Stores > Settings > Configuration.

 Step 2.
 At the top of the page, choose the Store View that needs new settings.

 Step 3.
 Open the General tab and choose the Currency Setup option.

 Step 4.
 Expand the Currency Options block and configure the following fields:

 If after these actions, the system asks you to refresh the cache, just close this notification.
 We will do it later.

 Step 5.
 Next, you need to specify the scope of the base currency.
 For this, open the Catalog tab and click on the catalog.
 Find the price section and Choose Global or Website in the Catalog Price Scope field.